 Resources are the experiences, people and things that make us feel connected and cared for.
-It is in using these supports when life feels bleak that resiliency blossoms.
+When life feels bleak we turn to these resources, and resiliency blossoms.
 We develop an inner knowing that the challenging circumstances of our lives, past or present, do not define who we are.
 Resources help us do the work of strengthening neural networks for positive experiences (Korn and Leeds, 2002), while weakening neural networks creating pain.
 This is not about looking on the bright side of things or glossing over very real physical or emotional pain.
 Rather, we look to the practices that allow us to exhale and expand just as we look to the nourishment of food to sustain us through each day.

-Maybe you had loving resources as a child, but you laid them aside as you went about the serious business of becoming an adult, rejecting the notion of self-care as indulgent and frivolous.
+Do you think of self-care as indulgent and frivolous?
 Our culture endorses the belief that to be a capable adult means sucking it up and powering through the hard stuff.
 We pride ourselves on appearing unflappable and being able to handle any situation, to the point that we fool ourselves into believing it’s true.
 But this is a recipe for a sensitized nervous system to eventually cry, “Enough!”

 Resources are as endless and varied as the individuals engaging in them, but here are some examples: time with a trusted friend, family member, therapist or coach; nature; exercise; cooking; music; a hot bath; a warm and fuzzy blanket; peaceful or empowering memories; a place in the body that feels pain-free; a funny show; a journal; meditation or other spiritual practice; creating art; the breath.
 What feels like a balm to one person might not to the next.
 Only you can know what belongs on your list!

-When we’re going through a challenging situation or dealing with chronic symptoms, seeking those activities or people that restore our spirits is critical.
+When we’re going through a challenging situation, like dealing with chronic symptoms, seeking those activities or people that restore our spirits is critical.
 Getting in touch with our emotions, changing long-held behaviors, and strengthening new neural pathways takes a lot of energy!
 Spending time in compassionate self-care becomes essential.
 We regain a sense of connection to the goodness of life by taking in what is pleasurable.